montlaur/montlaur.github.io/_retrospective/2021-05-05-facies-personae.md

   haut du tableau.
 On voit bien sûr, un masque sans vie qui occupe tout le centre du tableau. À noter le fond noir de la scène, sauf le ciel qui est d’un jaune noirci par la fumée issue des fours."
-description-en: "Facies personae\" can be translated as \"silhouette of a person\" or \"mask of a character\".
+description-en: "\"Facies personae\" can be translated as \"silhouette of a person\" or \"mask of a character\".
 We have very few elements that would help us decipher this painting properly.
 A resistant friend of the painter, Jacqueline Péry d'Alincourt, who had been deported to the Ravensbrück